Keyclic/docs-en/reports.rst

         "member": "{member}",
     }

-where {member} is the ID of the member who is assigned the intervention.
+where {member} is the member's id the operation is assigned to.

 **Accept or refuse**

-Once assigned, the intervention can be either accepted or refused, by the assigned member or by the admin.
+Once assigned, the operation can be either accepted or refused, by the assigned member or by the admin.
-To accept the intervention :
+To accept the operation :

 .. code-block:: bash